 Danielle Belopotosky Senior Vice President, Digital

 Danielle is a senior vice president at Gladstone Place Partners overseeing digital strategy for client accounts across the firm.
-She also advises clients on strategic positioning and communications around issues management, M&A, capital markets transactions, activist defense and corporate profile raising.
+She also advises clients on strategic positioning around sensitive communications concerns around issues and crisis management, M&A, capital markets transactions, activist defense and corporate profile raising.

-Before joining Gladstone Place, Danielle spent 11 years at The New York Times.
-Starting in 2012, she spent five years in Hong Kong, where she focused on developing the Times’ digital strategy in Asia.
+Prior to Gladstone Place, Danielle spent 11 years at The New York Times.
+Staring in 2012, she worked for five years in Hong Kong, where she focused on developing the Times’ digital strategy in Asia.
 As digital deputy editor, Danielle directed breaking news coverage, established social media channels and leveraged analytics to inform future strategy.
-At the Times, Danielle produced award-winning digital storytelling projects and was cited for her contributions to Matt Richtel’s Driven to Distraction series, which won the 2010 Pulitzer Prize for National Reporting.
+At the Times, Danielle produced award-winning digital storytelling projects and contributed to Matt Richtel’s Driven to Distraction series, which won the 2010 Pulitzer Prize for National Reporting.

 Danielle started her career as a reporting assistant for The Wall Street Journal in Washington, D.C., before becoming a reporter at the National Journal covering technology policy.
-She graduated from Columbia University’s Graduate School of Journalism and holds a B.A. in History and Political Science from Ohio University.
+She holds a Master’s degree from Columbia University’s Graduate School of Journalism and a B.A. in History and Political Science from Ohio University.